NailikGit/vorkurs_python/README.md

 # Python Vorkurs Repository

-repository for the scripts i write in the python vorkurs
+repository for the scripts i write in my python vorkurs